 Are restaurants open?

-Due to California Governor Gavin Newsom’s most recent orders, Ventura County restaurants cannot offer in-restaurant dining.
-However many restaurants are offering outdoor dining, as well as delivery service and take-out.
+As of November 18th, Ventura restaurants are not allowed to offer in-restaurant dining.
+However many Ventura restaurants continue to offer outdoor dining, as well as delivery service and take-out.
 Please check the individual restaurant websites to see how they are handling the most recent changes.
-Please see more on outdoor dining below (under new and exciting news:)).

 Are retail stores open?

-Yes, most Ventura retailers are now open for in-store shopping; while also offering curbside pickup and online sales.
-Malls are now open at 25% capacity.
-More happy news, our own Ventura Visitors Center is now open Wednesday through Sunday from 10 am to 3 pm.
+Ventura retailers are now open for in-store shopping at 25% capacity; many also offer curbside pickup and online sales.
+Malls are open at 25% capacity.
+Our own Ventura Visitors Center is open Wednesday through Sunday from 10 am to 4 pm.
 We are closed to the public, for the moment, on Mondays and Tuesdays.
-But our online store is open 24/7 — and we are offering curbside purchase pickup, Wednesday through Sunday, again from 10 am to 3 pm.
+But our online store is open 24/7.
 Have questions?
 Please call us at 805-641-1400!

 For more information on Downtown Ventura businesses view Downtown Ventura Businesses.